Humpy Wheeler: Early life

 Wheeler was born in Belmont, North Carolina, on October 23, 1938, to Howard Augustine Wheeler Sr. (1902–1968) and Kathleen Louise Dobbins (1910–2005).
 His father was the athletic director and the football head coach at Belmont Abbey College, and often took Wheeler to games.
 Wheeler often imagined during games how to improve the quality of the events.
 Wheeler attended Charlotte Catholic High School, a private preparatory school that was connected to Belmont Abbey.

-Initially wanting to play football at Charlotte Catholic, he resorted to boxing as the school did not have a football program.
+Initially wanting to play football at Charlotte Catholic, he resorted to boxing, as the school did not have a football program.
 At Charlotte Catholic, Wheeler was known as a jock who had won numerous debate contests.

 According to Wheeler, his family was middle class.
 He said he had learned most of his life lessons from his mother, who owned a mercantile store.
 Throughout his childhood, he had an "entrepreneurial itch and desire to make my own money", a trait that he credits to his mother.
 He inherited the moniker "Humpy" through his father, when his father—underage at the time—was caught trying to buy a pack of Camel cigarettes during a football practice session with the Illinois Fighting Illini.
 He was hesitant to inherit the moniker, as he wanted a different identity from his father.
 He had tried on numerous occasions to remove the moniker, due to numerous companies not wanting to hire him due to the nickname.
 After being told he could not work at a New York-based public relations firm with the name Humpy, his father became seriously ill.
 After seeing his father in his condition, he realized "how much the name meant to me", and eventually inherited it.

 Unable to work with cars at the time, at the age of 13, he founded the town's only bicycle repair shop, in hopes that teenagers in the town would break their bicycles.
 The business became successful, and Wheeler eventually began to hold and promote weekly bicycle races.
 At the same time, he also held a part-time job at a local hardware store.

 Wheeler watched his first auto racing event in 1949 at the age of 11 at the Charlotte Speedway.
 According to Wheeler, after a Sunday service session, he headed down to a local drive-in where a race car with "wild colors" passed by the restaurant.
-He later found out from an older friend of his that the car was racing in a stock car race held at the speedway by Bill France Sr. At the age of 15, now old enough to work with cars, he spent most of his time working in a garage with a car owner who fielded and raced a 1937 Ford coupe in races throughout the Carolinas; mainly at Newberry Speedway in Newberry, South Carolina.
+He later found out from an older friend of his that the car was racing in a stock car race held at the speedway by Bill France Sr. At the age of 15, then old enough to work with cars, he spent most of his time working in a garage with a car owner who fielded and raced a 1937 Ford coupe in races throughout the Carolinas; mainly at Newberry Speedway in Newberry, South Carolina.
 As a race car driver, he drove at Newberry Speedway until 1960, when he was banned by the promoter of the speedway.